nikikilbertus/InstaHeat/doc_parameters.md

 * `INTEGRATION_METHOD`: There are two integration routines available:
     - `"RK4"`: The standard fourth order Runge Kutte stepper with fixed time step size.
+    - `"RKF45"`: The Runge Kutta Fehlberg 4 (5) method with adaptive time stepping, using the implementation by the Gnu scientific library (gsl) ode library.
     - `"DOPRI853"`: A more sophisticated adaptive Dormand Prince stepper of 8th order with 5th and 3rd order errors for adaptive time stepping.
 A detailed description can be found in TODO(link numerical recipes).
 * `PSI_METHOD`: There are three different equations according to which we can evolve the fields $$\psi$$ and $$\dot{\psi}$$.
 For more information see TODO(link to the thesis).
 The valid options are
     - `"PSI_ELLIPTIC"`